Wyver-Solutions/wyveracademy/_pages/08c-level-3-submission-guidelines.md

 - As a link to a blog or video log
 - As a link to a shared folder of files
 - As a link to a PDF document with screenshots etc

+Evidence might include things like:

+- Diagrams
+- Documents
+- Project plans
+- Videos
+- Audio files
+- Finished products

+## Plagiarism

+When submitting your evidence, you will be asked to declare that it is your own work.
+Where you use other people's work inside the evidence, it must be properly identified and referenced.

 ## Non-disclosure